prettier/eslint-plugin-prettier/README.md

 **_`eslint-plugin-prettier` does not install Prettier or ESLint for you._** _You must install these yourself._

 This plugin works best if you disable all other ESLint rules relating to code formatting, and only enable rules that detect potential bugs.
 If another active ESLint rule disagrees with `prettier` about how code should be formatted, it will be impossible to avoid lint errors.
-You should use [`eslint-config-prettier``](https://github.com/prettier/eslint-config-prettier) to disable all formatting-related ESLint rules.
+Our recommended configuration automatically enables [`eslint-config-prettier`](https://github.com/prettier/eslint-config-prettier) to disable all formatting-related ESLint rules.

 ## Configuration (legacy: `.eslintrc*`)